 d) Met operon

 Explanation: Lac 1 gene, Trp operon and Met operon are negative regulators.

-3. An example of negative regulator
+3. Which is an example of negative regulator?

 b) Lac 1 gene